Identification of Technical Design Constraints and Considerations for Transmission Grid Expansion Planning Projects: Identified technical constraints

 Given the multi-GW size and the amount of network components involved in EEHs, these projects are extremely capital-intensive.
 For this reason, a careful assessment of the total costs and market conditions related to them is necessary to avoid sub-optimal investments.

 This section elaborates on the Capital Expenditures (CAPEX), Operational Expenditures (OPEX), space requirements, and losses requirements in EEHs.
-Given the current volatility of the market and uncertainty related the technology readiness level and large-scale production of some key components, reliable cost figures are difficult to derive~\cite{IEA_2025_constraints}.
-For this reason, an overview of the main factors related to the costs of EEHs is given without cost figures.
+Given the current volatility of the market and uncertainty related to the technology readiness level and large-scale production of some key components, reliable cost figures are difficult to derive~\cite{IEA_2025_constraints}.
+For this reason, we refer to relevant reports that provide indicative cost figures throughout this section.
+However, it should be noted that both costs, and particularly market prices, are highly volatile at the time of writing this paper, and might have local differences (labour costs, accessibility to critical resources, carbon cost, etc.) in different areas of the world, but the general reasoning behind the Section can be applied to every EEH project.